Sidney Reilly: Russian Civil War

 Reilly's reference to events in Odessa concerned the successful landing there on 18 December 1918 of troops from the French 156th Division commanded by General Borius, who managed to wrest control of the city from the Petlyurists with the assistance of a small contingent of Volunteers.

-Urgent as the need for Allied military assistance to the Volunteer Army was in Reilly's estimation, he regarded economic assistance for South Russia as "even more pressing".
+In Reilly's estimation, as urgent as the need for Allied military assistance to the Volunteer Army was, he regarded economic assistance for South Russia as "even more pressing".
 Manufactured goods were so scarce in this region that he considered any moderate contribution from the Allies would have a most beneficial effect.
-Otherwise, apart from echoing a certain General Poole's suggestion for a British or Anglo-French Commission to control merchant shipping engaged in trading activities in the Black Sea, Reilly did not offer any solutions to what he called a state of "general economic chaos" in South Russia.
+Apart from echoing a suggestion made by General Poole for a British or Anglo-French Commission to control merchant shipping engaged in trading activities in the Black Sea, Reilly did not offer any solutions to what he called a state of "general economic chaos" in South Russia.
 Reilly found White officials, who had been given the job of helping the Russian economy get better, "helpless" in coming to terms with "the colossal disaster which has overtaken Russia's finances, ... and unable to frame anything, approaching even an outline, of a financial policy".
 But he supported their request for the Allies to print "500 Million roubles of Nicholas money of all denominations" for the Special Council as a matter of urgency, with the justification that "although one realises the fundamental futility of this remedy, one must agree with them that for the moment this is the only remedy".
 Lack of funds was one reason offered by Reilly to explain the Whites' blatant inactivity in the propaganda field.
-They were also said to be lacking paper and printing presses needed for the preparation of propaganda material.
-Reilly claimed that the Special Council had come to appreciate fully the benefits of propaganda.
+They were also reported to be lacking paper and printing presses necessary for producing propaganda material.
+Reilly claimed that the Special Council had fully recognized the advantages of propaganda.